 Your next stop will be Vatican city.
+Among the galleries of the Vatican Museum, you will enjoy a unique collection of mosaics, ancient Greek and Roman sculptures, and the magnificent Raphael Rooms, once the official residence of the Pope himself.
 Home to countless Popes, there are few more uplifting sights than this spiritually enriching setting.
-Among the galleries of the Vatican Museum, you will enjoy a unique collection of mosaics, ancient Greek and Roman sculptures, as well as the magnificent Raphael Rooms, once the official residence of the Pope himself.

-Despite there being much on offer, following your certified guide, you will leave the Vatican feeling informed.
+Despite much on offer, you will leave the Vatican feeling informed following your certified guide.

-Following your Rome guide, you will reach the Sistine Chapel, one of Rome highlights.
-With its sublime “Last Judgment” by Michelangelo is the masterpiece drawing crowds from far and wide.
-Before entering the sacred room, where we all must be silent, your guide will explain its masterpieces.
+Following your Rome guide, you will reach the Sistine Chapel, one of Rome’s highlights.
+Michelangelo’s sublime “Last Judgment” is a masterpiece drawing crowds from far and wide.
+Your guide will explain its masterpieces before entering the sacred room, where we all must be silent.

 Remember to cover knees and shoulders before entering the Sistine Chapel and the St. Peter’s Basilica, the last stop of the Vatican city tour.